MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Automate Microsoft Edge with WebDriver

-To automate a browser using WebDriver, you must first start a WebDriver session using your preferred WebDriver testing framework.
-A session is a single running instance of a browser controlled using WebDriver commands.
+To automate a browser using WebDriver, you must first start a WebDriver session by using a WebDriver testing framework.
+A WebDriver _session_ is a single running instance of a browser that's controlled through WebDriver commands.

 Start a WebDriver session to launch a new browser instance.
 The launched browser instance remains open until you close the WebDriver session.

-The following content walks you through using Selenium 4 to start a WebDriver session with Microsoft Edge.
+The following section walks you through using Selenium 4 to start a WebDriver session with Microsoft Edge.

 > [!NOTE]
 > This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using another framework, consult the documentation for your framework of choice.

 ### Automate Microsoft Edge

 Selenium uses the `EdgeDriver` class to manage a Microsoft Edge session.
-The code snippets below will start a Microsoft Edge session, instruct Microsoft Edge to navigate to Bing, and then search for "WebDriver".
-It sleeps for a few seconds so the user can see the results.
-Copy and paste the code snippet for your preferred language to get started automating Microsoft Edge with WebDriver.
+The following code:
+1. Starts a Microsoft Edge session.
+1. Instructs Microsoft Edge to navigate to Bing.
+1. Searches for "WebDriver".
+1. Sleeps for a few seconds so you can see the results.

+To get started automating Microsoft Edge with WebDriver, copy and paste the code snippet for your preferred language:

 #### [C#](#tab/c-sharp/)